 Antioxidants have been the poster child against free radicals for the past decade.
 Rather than popping vitamins, try something different: go barefoot.

-New research shows that simply being in contact with the earth, and its negative electrons can help people reduce free radicals in the body.
+Research shows that being in contact with the earth boosts our health.
+Its negative electrons can help people reduce free radicals in the body.

-Free radicals are associated with all of the bad stuff: smoking, bad food, and other vices, but simply exercising can cause inflammation and pain within muscles, creating free radicals.
-Free radicals are not necessarily bad; the key is neutralizing them.
+Free radicals are associated with all of the bad stuff: smoking, bad food, and other vices.
+What many people may not know is that exercising can also cause free radicals and oxidative stress.
+Free radicals are not necessarily bad.
+They are a natural by-product of chemical reactions.
+The key is neutralizing them.

 What are Free Radicals?

-Although people used to live, work, and sleep near the ground, this is no longer the case except for during the odd camping trip for most urbanites.
-And during those times we are in contact with nature, we often wear insulating shoes such as rubber, which does not allow for the free flow of electrons.
+People used to live, work, and sleep near the ground.
+As we urbanize, this is no longer the case, except for during the odd camping trip for most urbanites.

 1 Go barefoot, preferably for 30 minutes a day or more